 Southeast Technical College's mission is to educate for employment; therefore, graduate placement is key to successfully meeting our mission.
 Southeast Tech has a strong history of meeting that mission, and it continues to be a strength as shown in the following results.*

-- 94% of graduates were employed in a field related to their STC program
+- 91% of graduates were employed in South Dakota

 The survey response rate for these graduates was 99%.
 For information regarding job placement rates by program, please contact one of our Admissions Representatives.